Engraved gem: Renaissance revival

+Types

+Nicolo

+A nicolo is an onyx with differently coloured layers (the term is an abbreviation of the Italian onicolo, meaning "little onyx") into which an intaglio is cut in such manner as to obtain an image in blue on a black or very dark brown background.
+The Encyclopædia Britannica of 1911 describes it as "an onyx with a thin translucent milky layer on the surface."
+It is commonly identified with Pliny the Elder's aegyptilla.
+What is specific is its bluish-white upper layer.
+Authentic nicolo became an especially popular stone for intaglio carving in the Augustan era of the Empire, and remained in use until late antiquity.
+Glass imitations in light and dark blue over black were produced in parallel, following the changes of the original cutting techniques.
+Dark blue is not typical for natural onyx, and craftsmen resorted to "sugar-acid" treatment to change the colours of grey-and-white onyx.
+The result was an atypical colour combination of different blue shades, and it is likely that glass imitations followed this colour scheme.

+The long continuous use of nicolo intaglios and their glass imitations is probably associated with the belief in the invisible energy of gems and their supernatural protective power, which manifests itself in their specific substance.
+The ancient philosophical concept of sympatheia claimed that "likeness produces similarity" and that the interaction between objects which were once in physical contact is eternal; by extension, similarity creates a connection leading to the same effect, therefore the wide use of nicola imitations, thought to possess supernatural powers equal to the original stone.

 Parallel traditions

 Engraved gems occur in the Bible, especially when the hoshen and ephod worn by the High Priest are described; though these were inscribed with the names of the tribes of Israel in letters, rather than any images.
 A few identifiably Jewish gems survive from the classical world, including Persia, mostly with the owner's name in Hebrew, but some with symbols such as the menorah.
 Many gems are inscribed in the Islamic world, typically with verses from the Koran, and sometimes gems in the Western tradition just contain inscriptions.

 Many Asian and Middle Eastern cultures have their own traditions, although for example the important Chinese tradition of carved gemstones and hardstones, especially jade carving, is broader than the European one of concentration on a flattish faced stone that might fit into a ring.
 Seal engraving covers the inscription that is printed by stamping, which nearly always only contains script rather than images.
 Other decoration of the seal itself was not intended to be reproduced.